STEP 4 – RESULTS OF YOUR AUDIT

 FORS Silver operators need only to undergo the Bronze re-approval audit every two years.
 However, Silver accreditation needs to be renewed each year via the online evidencing system.

-Once Silver accreditation has been attained, your Bronze accreditation will be extended by a further year.
+Once Silver accreditation has been attained, your Bronze accreditation will be extended by one year – excluding the FORS MOCA organisations.
 A new Bronze certificate will not be issued, however the FORS online expiry dates will be updated.

 BOOK – your re-approval audit in time